Joyw285/Final-PLP-project/README.md

 2. Navigate to the project folder:
 3. Open the project:You can open the index.html file in any modern browser to view the app.
 4. Run the app:
-5. Backend Setup:
-When Flask is implemented for the backend, install the necessary Python dependencies using bash: pip install -r requirements.txt
-6. Then run the Flask server:
-python app.py

 ### Usage
 Add Student: